Pause & Holding Policy

 • emergencies

-All decisions are made reasonably, in good faith, and with consideration for all parties.
+All decisions are made reasonably, in good faith, and with consideration for all parties at Alēra’s discretion.

 12. Transparency